 Being able to place the Joule in the middle of a pot is great if you have a big pot.
 It helps to keep the water temperature even throughout the pot.

-The downside to this is you must use a metal pot or the magnetic won’t work.
-Most of us use polycarbonate containers, which means magnets wont’ work with plastic.
+The downside to this is you must use a metal pot or the magnetic base won’t work.
+Most of us use polycarbonate containers, which means magnets won’t work with these plastic containers.
 But don’t worry, it still comes with a clip that will allow you to hook it on to the side of the container.
-It just won’t look as cool freestanding in the middle of a pot.
+It just won’t be able to use one of its best design features and look as cool freestanding in the middle of a pot.

 Easy to Use